ethamck/ethamck/readme.md

-I use
+I have 0 stars on my projects, where I write

 - Shell<sup>100%</sup>

-on my projects; totaling 0 stars on active ones.

 ## Free software.